renanfneves/dfs/README.md

 The API must have at least 2 endpoints: one to return which is the person that should chat with the user, and the second should return a set of topics which user can chose.
 These topics should have some listed suggestion as well.
 Tree of nodes with suggestions should not have more than 2 level depth

+## Frontend

-Frontend should be done using Angular or React (preferably latest releases because for us it is important to keep things up-to-date) with Typescript
+- should be done using Angular or React (preferably latest releases because for us it is important to keep things up-to-date) with Typescript

-The application should have a chat button, which when clicked should open a modal and do a request toward the first endpoint to get who from customer service people is free and then display this person's name in the header of modal
+- the application should have a chat button, which when clicked should open a modal and do a request toward the first endpoint to get who from customer service people is free and then display this person's name in the header of modal

-After the customer service person was chosen, from the tree of topics/suggestions display root topics and let the user click the topic.
-After the topic is chosen, display the answer.
+- after the customer service person was chosen, from the tree of topics/suggestions display root topics and let the user click the topic.

+- after the topic is chosen, display the answer.
 This process should continue until the depth is reached.

-When depth is reached, display a thank you message.
+- when depth is reached, display a thank you message.

 Good styling is not a must, but feel free to use whatever suits your preference (if you have Frontend focused challenge)

 Extra requirements: